svanderbleek/anijax/README.md

 ## Use

 Defaults to filling in the element that sends the ajax request, which you probably don't want so change that.
+Assumes that you will be filling in the display element with a response thus wiping out the loading animation.

 Examples: